tjianl/github-activity-monitor/README.md

 # GitHub Activity Monitor

 GitHub Activity Monitor allows you to monitor the activity on your GitHub repositories based on the Github Events API (https://api.github.com/events) and gain insights into the contributions, issues, and pull requests.
 The documentation of the Github Events API can be found [here](https://docs.github.com/en/rest/activity/events).
-The application is built using Python and [Litestar](https://litestar.dev/).
+The application is built using Python and [Litestar](https://litestar.dev/) and can be split into three parts:

-The GitHub Events API is polled by the ingestor and the data is stored in a PostgreSQL database.
-The API can be used to query the metrics from the database and return it in a JSON format.
+- Ingestor `./ingestor`: The ingestor is a Python application that polls the GitHub Events API and stores the data in a (PostgreSQL) database.
+- Database: A (PostgreSQL) database that stores the data from the GitHub Events API.
+- API `./api`: The API is a Python application using Litestar that provides endpoints to query the data from the database.

 ## System Context diagram